sudarkoff/sudarkoff.github.com/_posts/2011-07-19-theres-no-privacy-theres-no-freedom-and-theres-no-spoon.markdown

+---
-Title: There's no privacy, there's no freedom and there's no spoon...
+title: There's no privacy, there's no freedom and there's no spoon...
-Author: George Sudarkoff
-Date: Tue, 19 Jul 2011 22:32:40 +0000
+layout: post
+category: general
+tags: []
+---
+{% include JB/setup %}

 Well, maybe the spoon does exist.
 But the privacy and freedom - the lack of which people so love to whine about - are neither the state, nor the